Several command line options control logging:

 consensus_istanbul_blocks_totalsigs: The number of validators whose signatures were included in the child's parent seal.
 This can be used to determine how many validators are up and contributing to consensus.
 If this number falls towards two thirds of validator set size, network block production is at risk.

 parentAggregatedSeal for the blocks seen.
 That is, the cumulative number of consensus round changes these blocks needed to make to get to this agreed block.
 This metric is only incremented when a block is succesfully produced after consensus rounds fails, indicating down validators or network issues.

-consensus_istanbul_blocks_validators: (Future release) Total number of validators eligible to sign blocks.
+consensus_istanbul_blocks_validators: (since 1.0.2) Total number of validators eligible to sign blocks.

 consensus_istanbul_core_consensus_count: Count and timer for succesful completions of consensus (Use

 Connect a client using a variant of the

 geth attach --datadir DATADIRgeth attach ipc:PATH/TO/geth.ipcgeth attach http://localhost:8545geth attach ws://localhost:8546

 It is also important to monitor Attestation Service and the full node that it depends on.

 Shows current and historic data on validator signatures collected in each block on Mainnet.

 Please raise a Pull Request against this page to add/amend details of any community services!